azaneg/project-portfolio/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To preview this portfolio website, download the file, extract contacts, and then open index.html in the browser of you choice
+To preview this portfolio website, download the file (click the green code button and select "Download Zip"), extract the contents of the zip folder, and then open index.html in the browser of you choice